 The market environment in which UniCredit operates continues to be affected by high levels of uncertainty for both the short and the medium-term outlook.
 The economic consequences stemming from the geopolitical tensions, not only in Russia, pushed up inflationary pressures and could continue to unfold increasing uncertainty for the Euro area economy, with potential impact on the performance of the Group.
 The Russia-Ukraine crisis caused a sharp rise in commodities prices, further global supply-chain disruption, a tightening of financial conditions, heightened uncertainty, and a sharp drop in consumer confidence.
 From mid-2022, with inflation building up due to the increase in energy price and the supply disruptions, ECB changed its monetary stance (Deposit Facility rate: -50 bps in June 2022, 0 bps in July, 75 bps in September, 150 bps in October, 200 bps in December, 250 bps in February 2023, 300 bps in March, 325 bps in May, 350 bps in June, 375 bps in July, 400 bps in September) and market repriced interest rate expectations accordingly.
-Despite subsequently inflation started to record a declining path, and ECB started to revert monetary policy (DFR lowered to 375 bps in June 2024) that still is restrictive, the outlook is still surrounded by risks, further tensions on commodity / energy prices cannot be excluded following an upsurge in the ongoing Russia-Ukraine conflict and / or an intensification of the tensions in the Middle East.
+Subsequently, from 2023, inflation started to record a declining path and, to support economy, ECB started to revert monetary policy (DFR lowered to 375 bps in June 2024, to 350 bps in September 2024 and to 325 bps in October 2024) with currently a more dovish approach.
+The outlook is still surrounded by risks, inter alia, due to: some weaknesses in indicators of economic activity, financing conditions still restrictive, geopolitical tensions enhancement with potential impact on commodity/energy prices, a potential upsurge in the ongoing Russia-Ukraine conflict and / or an intensification of the tensions in the Middle East and the financial markets volatility.
 Therefore, the expectations regarding the performance of the global economy remains still uncertain in both the short and medium term.
 The current environment, characterized by highly uncertain elements as above mentioned could generate a worsening of the loan portfolio quality, followed by an increase of the non-performing loans and the necessity to increase the provisions to be charged to the income statement.